leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-ManageSubaccount-user.md

 ![Supplier portal banner](../../../../images/banner-supplier-portal.jpg)

-# Version 20.1.0 - User Manual - User
+# Version 20.2.0 - User Manual - Manage Sub-account - Admin

+This is an Add-on which can be used along side Supplier to manage its users.

 **Create/Edit/Delete new user**